To opt out of ATU 1576 – WA dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-The Amalgamated Transit Union (ATU) local 1576 is the designated union that represents First Transit, Community Transit, and Island Transit employees.
+The Amalgamated Transit Union (ATU) local 1576 is the designated union that represents approximately 700 First Transit, Community Transit, and Island Transit employees.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).